-Investments consist of U.S. Treasuries, asset-backed securities, corporate debt securities and corporate commercial paper.
-All of the Company's investments are classified as available-for-sale and are carried at estimated fair values and reported in cash equivalents, short-term investments or long- term investments.
+Investments consist of U.S. Treasury securities, commercial paper, and U.S. Government agency securities.
+All of the Company's investments are classified as available-for-sale and are carried at estimated fair values and reported in cash equivalents, short-term investments or long-term investments.
 Management determines the appropriate classification of the investments at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
 Investments with contractual maturities greater than 12 months are considered long-term investments.
+The cost of investments sold, if any, is based on the specific identification method.